Awesome React Data Table

 Conclusion

 To see more projects like this one, view a descriptive list here.
-Or smaller ones like this weather app.
+Or, jump to the weather app, OMDB API, or check out an Angular-Node website.

 Building this was no doubt interesting.
 It’d been a while since I’ve used React over Angular.
 So it was nice to use it, comparing the features all the while.
 Regardless, I hope you can use this as a learning device or even in a real world project.
 Again, comments are greatly appreciated.
 I hope you’ve enjoyed this React data table post.